internetguru/academy/documentation/ams.md

 ## COMMANDS

-These are common ca commands used in various situations:
+These are common ams commands used in various situations:

 collect
        Download repositories and evaluate against source tests.